AlexStratou/raia/README.md

 [![PyPi](https://img.shields.io/pypi/v/raia.svg)](https://pypi.org/project/raia/)
 ![versions](https://img.shields.io/pypi/pyversions/raia.svg)
 # Raia
-Simplistic python package to print colored and/or styled text with a user friendly API.
+Simplistic python package to print colored/styled text and emojis with a user friendly API.

 ## 1. Introduction
-raia is a simplistic python package that intends to provide a user friendly API for printing formatted text on the terminal.
+Raia is a simplistic python package that intends to provide a user friendly API for printing formatted text on the terminal.
 To do so, raia uses ANSI RGB codes (as many similar packages do).
 Truecolor ANSI support of the running terminal is assumed.

 ## 2. Installation
 Using pip,